-Join Aaron F. Ross for an in-depth discussion in this video Creating a force field nConstraint, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Creating a force field nConstraint, part of Learning Maya nCloth 2012.

 Another really useful constraint is called a force field, and it's just basically…a way that you can push nCloth around.…I've created a situation here on purpose where my cloth is actually intersecting…with the character, and when I play the simulation, his body is poking through the…cloth.
 That's obviously not a desirable outcome.…Now, I could fix that through thickness, and various other methods,…but this is an illustration of how force field can save you when you have…issues, such as, for example, elbows poking through cloth, and so on.…

 Or even, just as a special effect, if you want to use the force field to push…things around, you can do that too.…To add a force field constraint, you can select your cloth object, or vertices on…the object, and go up to that nConstraint menu, and choose Force Field.…Now what happens is, any of the selected vertices are now constrained to that…force field, and a small spherical manipulator is created in the middle of the selected mesh.…And it's so small that we can't really see it here relative to our scene.…